UP | HOME

 The pink curve in our first image was the result of 4000 fixed steps with a 9th order Runge-Kutta method.
 Why did we pick a 9th order solver?
 Because it allowed us to use a step size small enough to be ascetically pleasing but large enough to not produce too many points for our simple plotting program.

 From the perspective of generative art and visualization, fixed time step solutions are important because they preserve "time" in animations.
 We can achieve fixed steps via interpolation; however, it is frequently more convenient to simply use a fixed step size solver.
-Method order for generative art and visualization is often thought of as a tool to allow for ascetic step sizes instead of a way to achieve a solution accuracy requirement.
+Method order for generative art and visualization is often thought of as a tool to allow for aesthetic step sizes instead of a way to achieve a solution accuracy requirement.

 In the following image we see the unsatisfactory result of using a 5th order solver with the same step size: